lastweek/lastweek.github.io/docs/notes/source_code.md

 	- [tcpdump](https://github.com/lastweek/source-tcpdump)
 	- [OpenSSH](https://github.com/lastweek/source-openssh-portable) is our ssh!
 	- [scapy](https://github.com/lastweek/source-scapy): Python-based interactive packet manipulation program & library.
 Very neat
-	- Also checkout [FreeBSD](https://github.com/lastweek/source-freebsd) as it has all other commonly used network utilities such as `ifconfig`, `if`.
+	- Also checkout [FreeBSD](https://github.com/lastweek/source-freebsd) as it has tools like `ifconfig`, `if`.
 - Graphics
 	- [xRDP, an RDP server.
 In C](https://github.com/neutrinolabs/xrdp)
 	- [FreeRDP, client and server.
 In C](https://github.com/FreeRDP/FreeRDP)
 		- Took a brief read of the code, it's super neat.
 Should take a serious look sometime.
 - C for life
+	- Some small and useful C projects
 	- [cJSON](https://github.com/lastweek/source-cJSON)
 		- A lightweight JSON parser in C.
 		- I think iperf3 is using it.